leobudima/elogii-blog/content/delivery-tactics-to-grow-operations.md

 When it comes to deliveries the story is similar.
 More and more companies are investing in new software solutions.

-Unlike previous on-premise or legacy systems exclusive to large companies, modern SaaS solutions take [**the cloud-approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/).
+Unlike previous on-premise or legacy systems exclusive to large companies, modern SaaS solutions are [**adopting the cloud-first approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/ "adopting the cloud-first approach to delivery logistics").

 That makes them much more flexible, affordable (even for small businesses), and with a greater range of capabilities.
 These usually include some or all of these features: